Alizaaaja4/Web_Divisi-MLC/README.md

 7. **Panggilan Darurat 🆘**
    - Emergency call facility for urgent situations.

-## How to Use 🚀

-1. **Login**:
-   - Admin: Use admin credentials for full access.
-   - User: Register or log in for specific services.

-2. **Absensi Piket**:
-   - Record duty attendance with a single click.

-3. **Perizinan Piket**:
-   - Apply for and manage duty permissions.

-4. **Dedna Piket**:
-   - Use the emergency call feature for critical situations.

-5. **FAQ Troubleshooting**:
-   - Find solutions to common issues.

-6. **Peminjaman Barang**:
-   - Order and borrow equipment quickly.

-7. **Panggilan Darurat**:
-   - Use the emergency call feature when needed.

 Thank you for using the Daskom Division MLC Website!
 Explore the features and enjoy a streamlined experience.
 For more details, check out the documentation. 📘

 Feel free to contribute and provide feedback to enhance the website's functionality. 🚀